vedph/cadmus-doc/migration/rendering/samples/tei-simple-ps.md

 # Rendering Sample - Simple TEI with Parallel Segmentation

-⚠️ This page is just a draft!
+⚠️ WARNING This page is just a draft!

 - [Rendering Sample - Simple TEI with Parallel Segmentation](#rendering-sample---simple-tei-with-parallel-segmentation)
   - [Version O](#version-o)